dojot/dojot/connector/mqtt/latency-pub-test-prometheus/README.md

 Every time that this client receives a message from Kafka It store a latency, like describe below:

- - The latency is measured with the diffence between final timestamp and start timestamp.
+ - The latency is measured with the difference between final timestamp and start timestamp.

- - The start timestamp in miliseconds must be within the  payload (publication MQTT) and data as follow: `{"attrs": {"timestamp": 1575978282524759 }}`
+ - The start timestamp in milliseconds must be within the  payload (publication MQTT) and data as follow: `{"attrs": {"timestamp": 1575978282524759 }}`

- - And the final timestamp in miliseconds is exposed by kafka in extra information.
+ - And the final timestamp in milliseconds is exposed by kafka in extra information.

 When the Prometheus collects the metrics, It collects the metrics such as average, maximum, minimum and standard deviation between the last collector and the current one.